-Yes, the distance and speed shown on the console of a treadmill is accurate, it's calibrated during manufacture.
-The distance is one of the most important stats you want about your runs.
-It's easy on the road because you can use an app to measure the distance.
+Yes, the distance and speed shown on the console of a treadmill is accurate, it’s calibrated during manufacture.
+The distance is one of the most important stats you want about your exercise.
+It’s easy on the road because you can use an app to measure the distance.
 But on a treadmill you rely totally on the console giving you the right number.

-How the distance is measured
+How a treadmill distance is measured

 The treadmill knows how long the belt is, every time it passes a sensor near the motor it measures one revolution.
 This way it knows how far you’ve walked or run.
 Treadmills are quite sophisticated and you can usually choose between kilometers and miles.
 Remember that a mile is longer than a kilometer.
 You can trust that the distance on treadmills is accurate.

 Measuring the distance is not difficult for the treadmill and is quite obvious when you think about it.
 That’s what makes it so accurate is because all it does measure the actual distance you’re covering by knowing the length of the belt.
 Other measurements especially the calories burned may not be very accurate at all.
 The speed is calibrated and therefore accurate.